Negative moment of inertia and rotational instability of gluon plasma: Angular momentum and moment of inertia

-For simplicity, we start our discussion with a cylinder-shaped gluon plasma with a radius~$R$, rigidly rotating with the angular frequency $\Omega$ around the symmetry axis.
-We consider slowly rotating gluon plasma implying the velocity
+We start our discussion with a cylinder-shaped gluon plasma with a radius~$R$, rigidly rotating with the angular frequency $\Omega$ around the symmetry axis.
+We consider slowly rotating gluon plasma implying the velocity,